Business communications have evolved rapidly over the past few decades.

 SIP, short for Session Initiation Protocol, is one of the foundations of real-time communication tools today.
 It is commonly used for VoIP phone calls, video conferencing, and team messaging.
 Because of this, SIP is also the most commonly targeted VoIP protocol.

 Security Intelligence found an upward trend in attacks targeting SIP.
-If your business is thinking of upgrading to VoIP, you need to ensure that a service provider follows security best practices.
+If your business is considering upgrading to VoIP, you must ensure that a service provider follows security best practices.
 Encrypting Wi-Fi connections, enforcing strong password policies, and deactivating inactive accounts are among these best practices to consider.

 Source: Security Intelligence

-Through eavesdropping, hackers can collect information on both your business and your customers, which is why your employees should use their VoIP phones on encrypted networks.
+Through eavesdropping, hackers can collect information on your business and your customers, so your employees should use their VoIP phones on encrypted networks.
 Your business should also enforce VoIP security best practices.

 VoIP Service Providers